telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/features/context-menu.md

 # Accessing and Modifying the Context Menu

-The following example demonstrates how one ca use the __ContextMenuOpening__ event in order to modify or disable the default context menu.
+The following example demonstrates how one can use the __ContextMenuOpening__ event in order to modify or disable the default context menu.

 #### Using the ContextMenuOpening event